5 Privacy Trees for Backyard I have & I Give Thumbs Up To!

 The reason I love arborvitae trees is because they add a dynamic look of multiple trees in various shapes and sizes.
 They are visually gorgeous.
 Beyond that they allow virtually no space through them so make excellent trees to plant in an area you want total privacy.
 While I think it would be overkill to do an entire yard in these, they are gorgeous.

-Small areas where condensed coverage is needed.
+Arborvitae trees are good for small areas where condensed coverage is needed.
 People who want a more architectural, off the beaten path vibe.

-The classic border tree.
+The Cypress Tree is the classic border tree.
 They are most people’s go-to’s.
 Why?
 They are inexpensive, get huuuugggeee, are fluffy little guys and are easy to care for.

-cypress trees are good for: yards that need height and fullness for privacy and lots of it.
+Cypress trees are good for yards that need height and fullness for privacy and lots of it.
 Grow at a decent rate.

 Loropetalum.
 Just say that out loud a few times – laur-a-pet-lum.
 It makes your mouth move like a contortionist.
 It’s rather funny and I kind of dig the person who came up with that name.

 The pro’s?
 Affordable.
-Add a little color pizazz to your yard and create good border.
-I asked for these to be planted to hide the pool floats behind them.
-I’m forever trying to make that look neat and tidy but you know, kids.
+They add a little color pizazz to your yard and create good border.
+I asked for these to be planted to hide the pool floats behind them, read here to see our favorite pool floats.
+I’m forever trying to make the accumulated junk, I mean fun things for kids, look neat and tidy but you know, kids.
 I surrender.
 So the loropetalum makes the unsightly mess out of sight, out of mind!

 With gardenia beauties, you can’t go wrong.
-I’m planting more.
+I’m planting more and more every year!
 And I’m starting to use the dwarf gardenias in my container planters.
 This way I have container greenery year round, less annual maintenance and beautiful fragrance!

-gardenia plants are good for: Borders where height isn’t needed.
+Gardenia plants are good for borders where height isn’t needed.
 Small fence borders, fill in areas, etc.

 Every few years I add some fertilizer to keep them popping, but other than that they are low maintenance.
 We have some that act as border trees, and one that’s ornamental and shaped.
 It’s next to the loose Vitex to the right in one photo (that hasn’t yet sprouted it’s pretty purple blooms!)

-holly trees are good for: Areas you need a lot of height and width.
+Holly trees are good for areas you need a lot of height and width.
 Not good for areas where you’ll be up against them a lot given their prickly leaves.

 Here’s a glimpse of our backyard in both the spring and winter (old picture of me from a previous post but it’s all I had!) so you can get a sense of what most trees in Georgia do.
-This is why I honed in on these particular ones to share with you!
+This is why I honed in on these particular border trees to share with you!

 What are your favorite trees to plant for privacy?
 Fall is the perfect time to plant, so start brainstorming so you can plant around October/November and get those babies ready for spring!
-Happy planting!